-The achievement period for the FY 2012 Secretary of Defense Environmental Awards is FY 2011 and FY 2012.
+The achievement period for the FY 2013 Secretary of Defense Environmental Awards is FY 2012 and FY 2013.
 The nomination packets should not feature achievements accomplished outside of this period and must be unclassified.
 Nomination packets must be submitted using the format and guidelines prescribed in this document.
 The nomination packet shall contain the following components as described below for each installation/individual/team:

 - 1. Compliance History (see guidance below; no page limit) - 2.
 Security Review Documentation (see guidance below; no page limit) - 3.
 Nomination Submission Page (see guidance below) - 4.
 Narrative (no more than 7 pages) - 5.
 Summary for Awards Ceremony Brochure (no more than 1 page) - 6.
-Photographs for Awards Ceremony Brochure (6 photos; no more than 2MB per photo) - 7.
+Photographs for Awards Ceremony Brochure (6 photos; 300 dpi and no more than 2MB per photo) - 7.
 Photograph Captions (see guidance below) - 8.
 Logo (300 dpi image; no more than 2MB per logo)

-A checklist with required documents and procedures for nominating each installation/individual/ team is on page 11.
+A checklist with required documents and procedures for nominating each installation/individual/team is on page 11.